dusangrujicic/cord19-visualizer/README.md

 The innerorgans/rgb/ directory, which constains slices of the human atlas in the form of .tif images, is used in the visualization notebook.
 It should be moved to the data/ directory of the project prior to running the notebook.

-In case the model cannot be obtained, a mock file [body_volume_mock.npy], containing the anonymized body volume (just its outline), can be used to illustrate the principle.
+In case the model cannot be obtained, a mock file (body_volume_mock.npy) containing the anonymized body volume (just its outline), can be used to illustrate the principle.

 ### Fetching the data